"I Know My Life Would Look Alright if I Could See it on the Silver Screen": A Biography of Glenn Frey (1948-2016)

 In the midst of this, Glenn still managed to put together his first solo album since the nineties entitled After Hours (2011).
 In addition to the original title track, it contained covers of several songs from past years.
 Glenn stated it was for his parents, as many of the songs on it were favorites of theirs and from an earlier era.
 His brief tour behind the album included stops not only in the United States but also Australia.

 Not standing idle for long, the Eagles released a biography of the band entitled the History of the Eagles in 2013.
-They are currently touring to promote it, even including Bernie Leadon in the shows.
-The band chemistry seems better than ever.
+They mounted a mammoth worldwide tour to promote it, even including Bernie Leadon in the shows.
+The band chemistry seemed better than ever.
+The tour finally ended in the summer of 2015.
+That same year, the Eagles received the highly prestigious honor of the Kennedy Center Awards.

-But it's not all work and no play.
-When not working, Glenn gets to spend more time with the family.
+But Glenn wasn't the kind of guy who was just about his career.
+He was dedicated to his family.
 In his words, "My first commitment is to them."
-He's also had a lot of opportunities to indulge his fondness for golf, a game at which he excels.
-He has golfed in several celebrity and pro-am tournaments.
-He has also participated in benefit tournaments to raise money for causes such as leukemia research and treatment, as well as the prevention and treatment of child abuse.
+He'd also developed quite a fondness for golf, a game at which he excelled.
+He even golfed in celebrity and pro-am tournaments for several years.
+Additionally, he participated in benefit tournaments to raise money for causes such as leukemia research and treatment, as well as the prevention and treatment of child abuse.
 Other charitable interests include the Aspen Youth Experience, which gives inner-city youths a chance to get out in the mountains, and the Children's Christian Fund.
+Glenn was always drawn the most towards children's charities.
+He didn't make a big show about giving to causes, but he was generous and caring.

 Ankeny, Jason.
 "Glenn Frey."
 All Music Guide.